david-yz-liu/memory-viz/README.md

 where `<path-to-file>` is the path to a file containing MemoryViz-compatible JSON.
 If a file path is not provided, the CLI will take input from standard input.

+You may also specify an output path using the `--output` option (see documentation).
+If no output path is provided, the CLI will print to standard output.

 For more information, check out the project [documentation website](https://www.cs.toronto.edu/~david/memory-viz/docs/cli).

 ## Developers